LocusBots can now ‘talk’ to each other and collaborate in warehouses

 The old navigation tech for the LocusBot worked something like Google Maps with a layer of task-planning and computer vision on top of it, explained the company’s Chief of Operations Mike Johnson.
 In other words, the robots had a pre-established map they’d rely on for some of their routing, and they’d respond to data coming through cameras and other on-board sensors locally.

 Now, the LocusBots with the upgraded LRAN system can communicate with one another about the various structures, obstacles, people and events they observe.
 This data fusion allows each robot to have a more comprehensive understanding of what’s happening in the environment where they work.
-It also allows the robots to be more reactive, avoiding bumping into people or each other much the way that people avoid each other in crowded streets or hallways in a city.
+It also allows the robots to be more reactive, avoiding bumping into people or each other much the way that people avoid each other in crowded streets or hallways.

 The new navigation tech also allows the LocusBots to gather, like a brood of baby birds asking to be fed, and to patiently wait until they get their worms.
 This can help increase productivity of human workers.